Spatial dynamics of flexible nano-swimmers under a rotating magnetic field: Analysis of generalized cases

 From \eqref{eq:FuLe1}, we obtain the generalized equilibrium equations.
 Those equations are the same as in \eqref{eq:4DOFEQ}.
 However, the expressions for $a_i(\delta_e),b_i(\delta_e)$ are different from \eqref{eq:SimEquaAiBi}, and are given in Table \ref{eq:EtaEquationAiBi} below.

-In fact, the expressions in Table \ref{eq:EtaEquationAiBi} are generalization of \eqref{eq:SimEquaAiBi} to the case of $\eta \ne 1$. \\ We are able to solve the equilibrium equations \eqref{eq:4DOFEQ} using the same steps taken above.
-Nevertheless, the multiplicity of solution branches and their existence conditions now depend also on the ratio $\eta$.\\ In Figure \ref{fig:SolEta}, we present the branches of tumbling and helical solutions of the joint angle $\delta=\delta_e$ as a function of the nondimensional frequency $\omega$, for different values of length ratio $\eta$.
+In fact, the expressions in Table \ref{eq:EtaEquationAiBi} are generalization of \eqref{eq:SimEquaAiBi} to the case of $\eta \ne 1$. \\ We are able to solve the equilibrium equations \eqref{eq:4DOFEQ} using precisely the same steps taken above for $\eta=1$.
+Nevertheless, the multiplicity of solution branches and their existence conditions now depend also on the ratio $\eta$.\\ In Figure \ref{fig:SolEta}, we present the branches of planar tumbling and spatial helical solutions for the joint angle $\delta=\delta_e$ as a function of the nondimensional frequency $\omega$, under different values of links' length ratio $\eta$.
 Solid lines denote stable solutions while dashed lines denote unstable ones.
 From the plots, we can see that in low values of $\eta<1$, i.e. shorter tail link, the planar tumbling solution exists in a wider range of nondimensional frequencies, whereas the spatial helical solution emerges at a larger $\omega$.
 In addition, for low $\eta$ only the stable solution branches exist, and the joint angle $\delta_e$ attains smaller values.
 In larger values of $\eta$, unstable solution branches emerge and both $\omega_0$ and $\omega_s$ are decreasing with growing $\eta$.
-We can also notice that the maximal joint angle $\delta_e$ is increasing with $\eta$ up to $\eta\approx0.8,\delta_e\approx2$.
+We can also notice that the maximal joint angle $\delta_e$ is increasing with $\eta$ up to $\eta\approx0.8,\delta_e\approx2[rad]$.
 After this point, $\delta_e$ decreases until reaching $\delta_e \to \pi/2$ for the stable solution.\\ Next, we examine the influence of $\eta$ on swimming speed.
-The expression for $V_z$ remains the same as in \eqref{eq:speed}, except that the equilibrium angles $\delta_e,\theta_e,\psi_e$ change with $\eta$.
+The expression for $V_z$ remains the same as in \eqref{eq:speed}, except that the equilibrium angles $\delta_e,\theta_e,\psi_e$ now depend also on $\eta$.
 In Figures \ref{fig:5.1} and \ref{fig:5.2}, we plot the normalized pitch $\Delta z/l_1$ and speed $\frac{t_m}{l_1}V_z$ as a function of the links' length ratio $\eta$ for given fixed frequencies.
 We obtain maximal pitch or speed, which are attained at different values of $\eta$ depending on frequency $\omega$.
-The plots indicate that a combined optimum exists in both the frequency $\omega$ and in the length ratio $\eta$, which is further examined below in Figures \ref{fig:etaPitch} and \ref{fig:etaSpeed}.
+The plots indicate that a combined optimum exists in both the frequency $\omega$ and length ratio $\eta$, which is further examined below in Figures \ref{fig:etaPitch} and \ref{fig:etaSpeed}.